AlwaysAError/Insanity/README.md

 System Requirements
 CPU: AMD Ryzen 5 or higher
-MotherBoard: ASUS (any)
+MotherBoard: Any type of ASUS motherboard
 GPU: Any GPU works but we recommend Nvidia
 Operating System.
 Windows 11
 100MB of storage space avilable
 1GB of usable uncachted RAM
 Download speed of 5MB or higher
 Latest version of Microsoft.NET
-Windows Defender or any other anti virus off
+Windows Defender or any other anti virus off (only needs to be off if the cheat is having issues)